etKing666/self_driving_car/README.md

 ## Usage

 The program relies on a textual interface.
 The user lands on the login screen when the program is run.
-In order to keep the process simple, only username is required to log in to the system (no password is needed).
-After successful login, user can navigate between the main menu, interaction menu and information menu.
+For simplicty, only username is required to log in to the system (no password is needed).
+After successful login, user can navigate between the various menus.

+The default username is 'admin'.
+Additional usernames can be created later in the program.

 ### Assumptions

 The program is developed on following assumptions:

-1. For the sake of simplicity, only two directions for travel are accepted: North (N) and South (S).
+1. For the sake of simplicity, only two directions of travel are accepted: North (N) and South (S).
 2. The car is projected to travel in a three-lane road where the rightmost lane is the slowest one.
 3. The road is open for two-way traffic.